US Steel to invest $750M in Gary Works plant in Indiana

 GARY, Ind. — U.S. Steel plans to spend at least $750 million to upgrade a century-old steel mill along northwestern Indiana’s Lake Michigan shoreline.

+“We so appreciate this investment,” said Indiana Gov. Eric Holcomb.
+“We’re going to stay laser-focused and make sure that days like today pay off well ... into the future, not just in Lake County, not just for the region but for the state of Indiana as a whole.”

-The investment accounts for more than a third of U.S. Steel’s $2 billion asset revitalization program.
-The company had been criticized for not spending enough on equipment at mills such as Gary Works during the steel industry’s recent downturn.
+The investment accounts for more than a third of U.S. Steel’s $2 billion companywide asset revitalization program.
+The company was previously criticized for not spending enough on equipment at mills such as Gary Works during the steel industry’s recent downturn.
 The lack of funding crippled the company’s production when the industry began rebounding, causing U.S. Steel to lose money.

+The new investment at Gary Works will allow U.S. Steel to become more competitive by upgrading technology and giving workers new tools, said CEO David Burritt.

+“U.S. Steel has recently faced several very challenging years, with waves of unfair trade battering our company and the American industry,” Burritt said.
+“It took its toll on our employees and limited our engagement in the local community.”

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.